yuyue730/TypescriptAxios/README.md

     * Add member `interceptors` into `Axios` class as a `PromiseChain`, when `sendRequest`, going through all Promises in the chain before sending request to the backend.
   * Merge default and user-customized configurations
     * Define some default configurations and pass the default configuration into Axios object when the instance is created.
-    * Implement three configuration merge strategies (`defaultStrat`, `fromUserValStrat` and `deepMergeStrat`) to combine default Axios configurations with user specified configurations.
+    * **Merge Configurations**: Implement three configuration merge strategies (`defaultStrat`, `fromUserValStrat` and `deepMergeStrat`) to combine default Axios configurations with user specified configurations.
 Call `mergeConfig` before adding `interceptors` into Axios request.
+    * **TransformRequest/TransformResponse**: Implement transformer functions for requests and responses.
+Transform Request into correct form before send data to backend.
+And transform response into correct form before Promise resolves.

 ## Create Typescript project using `typescript-library-starter`